annabush092/SyncedIn-frontend/README.md

 TODO:

 Priority:
-  done - add posts and tags
-  done - Add follow/unfollow button to profile- maybe make the button its own component... done - JWT auth
+  done - refactor backend auth so JWT secret is only in the concerns file allow users to edit their profile - think of a good way to approach this

 Not priority:
-  after JWT - allow users to edit their profile - think of a good way to approach this after JWT - NewUserForm

   Formatting!

+  Expand users so they have more information in backend Expand NewUserForm and EditUserForm so they're more comprehensive.

   Why does it take so long to follow/unfollow on the front-end?
 Can it not make the entire screen blink? (optimistic render) When a user follows another user, update both in the frontend (currently only the currentUser is updated in the frontend, even though both are updated in the backend- to see the full updates, you need to refresh the entire site)